Dept. Q: Production

 On 27 April 2023, Scott Frank was selected to develop an English language eight-episode TV series adaptation of the first of Jussi Adler-Olsen's Department Q book series, with Frank co-writing with Chandni Lakhani, and Left Bank Pictures producing the series for Netflix.
 On 6 February 2024, Stephen Greenhorn and Colette Kane were revealed to be writing with Frank and Lakhani, with Frank directing the first two episodes.
 In August 2025, the series was renewed for a second season.

 On 27 April 2023, it was announced that the series would be set in Edinburgh, Scotland, as opposed to the Copenhagen, Denmark setting of the source material.
 Filming took place in Edinburgh between February and June 2024.
 Scenes for the Jennings property were filmed at Burntisland Docks in Fife, although set on the fictional island of Mhòr.
 The police station scenes featured Argyle House.

+In April 2026, it was announced that filming for the second season would run from July to December of that year, with no date given for its 2027 release.
+Parts of the second series were shot in Aberdeen, as well as Edinburgh.

+In June 2026, Aisling Franciosi, Greg Wise, Nicholas Rowe, Tony Curran, Hamish Clark, Alex Ferns, Ross Anderson, Rebecca Root, Isla Johnston, and Amy Brenneman joined the cast of the second series as Kimmie, Derek Powell, Thomas Fulton, Winnie Calderwood, Christopher Herron, Phil Allenbeck, Ricky Daddario, June Lovesay, Agnes, and Helen respectively.

 Reception

 The review aggregator website Rotten Tomatoes reported an 87% approval rating based on 49 critic reviews.
 The website's critics consensus reads, "In a sea of generic crime dramas, Dept. Q stakes its claim amongst the thrilling, enthralling, and sublime thanks to a winning cast and veteran creative Scott Frank."
 Metacritic, which uses a weighted average, gave a score of 69 out of 100 based on 22 critics, indicating "generally favorable".

-Kristen Baldwin of Entertainment Weekly gave the series an A− and said, "Broken people healing themselves by providing closure for crime victims" can be an especially effective sub-genre if the writing, directing, and casting align – and in Dept. Q everything gels beautifully."
+Kristen Baldwin of Entertainment Weekly gave the series an A− and said, "'Broken people healing themselves by providing closure for crime victims' can be an especially effective sub-genre if the writing, directing, and casting align – and in Dept. Q everything gels beautifully."
 Lucy Mangan reviewed the series for The Guardian, giving it a rating of 4/5 and describing the script as "sharp and lean, and especially good at channelling Morck's spitting sarcasm".
 Alan Sepinwall of Rolling Stone wrote, "Goode is an exposed nerve, ready to lash out at anyone around him for the slightest offense, which makes him a good match for Manvelov's understated cool as Akram, who is clearly much more dangerous than his reserved and polite demeanor would suggest."
 Daniel Fienberg of The Hollywood Reporter commented, "Solid mystery, great ensemble, ample ongoing potential."

+Viewership

+According to data from Showlabs, Dept. Q ranked seventh on Netflix in the United States during the week of 2–8 June 2025.